 UCITS Directive means the European Parliament and Council Directive of 13 July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investments in transferable securities (UCITS) (No. 2009/65/EC), as amended.

-UK AIF has the meaning as set out in the FCA Glossary.
+UK AIF as defined in the FCA Glossary.

-UK AIFM an AIFM established in the UK and with a Part 4A permission to carry on the regulated activity of managing a UK AIF
+UK AIFM means an AIFM established in the UK and with a permission under Part 4A of the Act to carry on the regulated activity of managing an AIF..